bbc/childrens-games-starter-pack/docs/gel-guidelines.md

 The guidelines, to which the game **must** adhere, consist of the following documents:

-**GamesGEL** details the game screens, how they should be linked and the elements they should contain.
+**GEL Games Framework** details the game screens, how they should be linked and the elements they should contain.

 **Accessibility** specifies what is required and what is recommended to make